jeffknupp/sandman2/README.md

 ## Admin Interface

 One of the best things about the original [sandman](http://www.github.com/jeffknupp/sandman) was the *Admin Interface*.
 Not only does sandman2 include the Admin Interface, but it modernize's it as well.
-The layout has been greatly improved, especially when dealing with more than about eight tables.
+The layout has been greatly improved, especially when dealing with larger numbers of tables.
 All of the original functionality of the Admin Interface remains unchanged.

 Here's a shot of the new look: